mondkaefer/log4j2_syslog/README.md

 # log4j2_syslog

-Playground project to explore using the syslog appender of log4j2 in a springboot command-line project
+Playground project: Use the syslog appender of log4j2 in a springboot command-line project.

 Adjust rsyslog host and port in application.properties, then run:
 ```